A Rare Platinum Group Metal

 Wollaston applied aqua regia then a reduction process with hydrogen gas to obtain rhodium metal.
 The remaining metal showed a pink hue and was named after the Greek word rodon, meaning 'rose'.

 Like most PGMs, rhodium production is focused around the Bushveld complex in South Africa.
-The country accounts for over 80% of the world's rhodium production, while other sources include the Sudbury basin in Canada and the Norilsk Complex in Russia.
+The country accounts for over 80 percent of the world's rhodium production, while other sources include the Sudbury basin in Canada and the Norilsk Complex in Russia.

 PMGs are found in various minerals, including dunite, chromite, and norite.